 Step 1: Secure your seat in class with $1,000.

 Year 2: After working hard for 1 year as an Apprentice, you are hired on full-time as a Junior Engineer and are compensated accordingly with a new salary of $60,000.
-In year 2, you would 15% of your new salary which equals $9,000.
+In year 2, you would pay 10% of your new salary which equals $6,000.

-Year 3: After two years of hard work, you're promoted from a Junior Engineer to a Software Engineer and start earning $70,000.
-In year 3, you would pay 15% of your new salary equalling $10,500.
+Year 3: After two years of hard work, you're promoted from a Junior Engineer to a Software Engineer and start earning $75,000.
+In year 3, you would pay 10% of your new salary, or $7,500.

-If for some reason you earned more within your first 3 years, you would only pay a maximum amount of $28,000 and no more.
-If you earned less, then you would pay less than $28,000 over 3 years.
-It is important to note that you will pay much more for tuition when using an ISA, but it does remove a lot of the risk when taking on an investment in your education and future.
-Also, if you lose your job or your salary goes below $40,000 for whatever reason after graduation your payments will pause until you are back on your feet.
+If your income is higher than the above example, you would still only pay a maximum amount of $24,000.
+It is important to note that you will most likely pay more for tuition when utilizing an ISA Agreement, but it does remove a bit of the risk when taking on an investment in your education and future.
+Also, if you lose your job or your salary goes below $40,000 for whatever reason after graduation, your payments will pause until you are back on your feet and above the threshold.